 Background information

-In current state of the IT industry, a growing number of enterprises choose to use cloud-native technologies to help with IT transformation.
 Cloud-native technologies can help enterprises reduce their IT spending based on resource sharing, isolation, and scaling.
-68% of the interviewees in the FinOps Kubernetes Report released by CNCF in 2021 said that their enterprises need to spend more money on compute resources after they migrate to Kubernetes.
+Therefore, they have become the preferred approach for many enterprises undergoing IT transformation.
+However, 68% of the interviewees in the FinOps Kubernetes Report released by Cloud Native Computing Foundation (CNCF) in 2021 said that their enterprises need to spend more money on compute resources after they migrated to Kubernetes.
 36% of the interviewees said that the overall costs increased by more than 20%.
-This sharp increase in IT spending is caused by the improper use of cloud-native technologies and a lack of cost insights and cost control measures.
-Traditional enterprises usually lack comprehensive systems to gain cost insights and control the overall costs after they adopt cloud-native architectures.
+This sharp increase in IT spending is caused by the improper use of cloud-native technologies and the lack of effective cost control measures.

-ACK provides the cost management suite, which offers a cloud cost governance solution to help enterprises control IT spending based on the concept of FinOps.
-Enterprises can use features provided by the suite, such as resource waste check and resource cost forecasting, to efficiently allocate the costs of cluster resources, improve resource utilization, and reduce resource costs in different scenarios.
-Enterprises can use a combination of bill analysis, usage statistics, and real-time inquiries to forecast the costs of pods.
+To resolve these issues, ACK provides the cost management suite, which offers a cloud cost governance solution based on the concept of FinOps.
+This suite offers features such as resource waste check and resource cost forecasting.
+Through a combination of bill analysis, usage statistics, and real-time inquiries to forecast the costs of pods, the cost management suite can help enterprises control IT spending by efficiently allocating the costs of cluster resources, improving resource utilization, and reducing resource costs in different scenarios.

 Introduction to the FinOps-based cloud cost governance solution